 Yes!
 As of 2020, the internet hosts more than 400 million active websites.
 According to Title III of the ADA, any of those websites which do business in the United States are legally required to provide equal accessibility to all.

 Although it is rare for a personal website to be sued over lack of accessibility, it can be a major concern for a business.
 Moreover, if you address accessibility concerns, you’re taking steps to ensure that your website is open to everyone, you’re attracting new clientele, and you’re showing your visitors and customers that you care.
-It may surprise you to learn that according to the Centers for Disease Control, opens in a new windowapproximately 61 million people, or a quarter of the adult American population, live with some kind of disability.
+It may surprise you to learn that according to the Centers for Disease Control, approximately 61 million people opens in a new window, or a quarter of the adult American population, live with some kind of disability.
 This group has an estimated $645 billion in disposable income.
 That’s simply too large a market segment to ignore!

 Another benefit of bringing your website up to ADA accessibility standards is that it improves your search engine performance and rankings.
 All other things being relatively equal, if your competitor has an accessible website, but you do not, your competition will consistently rank higher than you in search results.
 In terms of what you can do to achieve higher ranking on SERPs (Search Engine Results Pages), optimizing your site for accessibility and speed appears behind only improving your domain authority, having high-quality content, having a broad reach (your high-quality content being linked to by other websites), and utilizing relevant search keywords.
 Your domain authority – the most important factor in your rankings – is increased by performing these other SEO (Search Engine Optimization) tips!
 In other words, the more you do to improve your accessibility, the better you’ll rank.

 What’s the real likelihood of an ADA-compliance lawsuit?